Ray wins 5th straight as Diamondbacks top Giants 3-2

+Baseball fans gasped in horror when Robbie Ray was struck in the head by a line drive earlier this summer.

+These days Ray isn't expecting anyone to feel sorry for him.
+The lefty has been as dominant as ever since coming off the disabled list.

-Robbie Ray won his fifth straight start and A.J.
-Pollack hit a two-run double as the Arizona Diamondbacks defeated the San Francisco Giants 3-2 on Friday night.
+Ray won his fifth straight start and A.J.
+Pollock hit a two-run double as the Arizona Diamondbacks defeated the San Francisco Giants 3-2 on Friday night.

 Ray (14-5) struck out 10 and gave up two runs (one earned), six hits and no walks as the Diamondbacks won for the 19th time in 24 games and for the eighth straight time on the road.